dat-ecosystem-archive/docs/papers/dat-paper.md

 ### 3.6.2 Security

-Dat links contain Base64 encoded Ed25519 public keys.
+Dat links are Ed25519 public keys which have a length of 32 bytes (64 characters when Base64 encoded).
 Every Dat repository has corresponding a private key that kept internally in the Dat metadata and never shared.

-Hypercore registers are signed with the private key, allowing anyone with the Dat link (the public key) to verify that new entries to the register were created by a holder of the private key.

 Dat never exposes either the public or private key over the network.
 During the discovery phase the SHA256 hash of the public key is used as the discovery key.
 This means that the original key is impossible to discover (unless it was shared publicly through a separate channel) since only the hash of the key is exposed publicly.

 All messages in the Dat protocol are encrypted using the public key during transport.
 This means that unless you know the public key (e.g. unless the Dat link was shared with you) then you will not be able to discover or communicate with any member of the swarm for that Dat.
+Anyone with the public key can verify that messages (such as entries in a Dat Stream) were created by a holder of the private key.

-Dat does not provide an authentication mechanism at this time.
+Dat does not provide an authentication mechanism.
 Instead it provides a capability system.
 Anyone with the Dat link is currently considered able to discover and access data.
 Do not share your Dat links publicly if you do not want them to be accessed.